Hakha Chin: Consonants

 Consonants allowed in syllable codas are //p, t, k, m, n, ŋ, l, r, j, w//.

 Consonants //m, n, ŋ, l, r// occurring in syllable-final position may also occur as glottalized /[mˀ, nˀ, ŋˀ, lˀ, rˀ]/.

 The unattested parent language, Proto-Chin, featured a voiced velar plosive /ɡ/.
 The phoneme itself was lost in all of its daughter languages, due to a spirantisation to ɣ, which a labialisation followed afterwards.
 Only certain loanwords, not native words, have the voiced velar plosive.

 In the Hakha alphabet, h transcribes the glottal fricative in initial position, but a glottal stop in coda position.
 Voiceless approximants are distinguished in writing from their voiced counterparts with a prefixed h.

 Vowels

-The Hakha language features seven vowels which may be long or short.
+The Hakha language features five vowels which may be long or short.
 Allophones occur for closed syllables.